av3011/av3011/README.md

 # 👋 Hi, I'm Asif Vahora

-Analytical professional with 2 years of experience in SQL, Python, Power BI, and Excel.
-Proficient in data analysis, visualization, and reporting, with practical exposure to supervised and unsupervised machine learning for classification, regression, and clustering tasks.
+Analytical professional with 2 years of IT experience, skilled in SQL, Python, Power BI, and Excel.
+Experienced in data analysis, visualization, and reporting, with hands-on exposure to supervised and unsupervised machine learning techniques for classification, regression.

 ---